Author: Thomas Hicks BSc (PA1, PA6)

 From this we were able to deduce that a supervised excavation and off-site removal was the most appropriate treatment option.
 All site operations (e.g. tree felling and excavation) occurring in the fenced zones were supervised by one of our trained operatives.

 We then proceeded to excavate the infested soil (see above).
 The soil was transferred to the stockpile and then to removal trucks with retractable covers to pre-vent spreading to clear areas.
-Before leaving site all trucks tyres were treated with herbicide to create a chemical barrier.
-The waste was carted to a specialist contaminate waste landfill site.
-All working areas and plant used for the exaction were also treated after completion.
 This method provided a quick solution to Knotweed eradication which is why it was the most suitable for the client.

 Specialist membranes were used across the site to pro-tect areas from future Japanese Knotweed growth.
 We used the Hy-Tex Root Barrier C3 (solar black).